 - Compliance with health care fraud and abuse laws

-- Medical liability risk management
+- Professional liability risk management

-- The development of coalitions supporting policy issues
+- Development of coalitions supporting policy issues

 - EBG represented a client that provides personalized second opinions to primary care and attending physicians from specialists at some of the most respected hospitals in the country.
 The firm provides continuing counseling on a range of regulatory issues impacting the company’s business model, marketing, and physician arrangements.

 - EBG counseled one of the largest providers of telehealth medical consultations in the United States.
 The company provides access to U.S. board-certified doctors and pediatricians via phone or online video consultations and is expected to perform almost 250,000 virtual consults in 2014.
 In addition to health care regulatory matters, our services included advising on ERISA and a number of state policy and advocacy matters.

 - EBG has advised multiple clients that provide video consults via smartphone/tablet apps between a network of available physicians and patients all across the United States.
 One client-involved network of U.S. licensed physicians is affiliated with independent physician-owned medical practices throughout the United States.
 EBG has provided continuing counsel and advice on a number of regulatory matters, including scope of practice, licensure, prescribing, privacy and security, corporate practice of medicine, and fraud and abuse.